deepak2837/Deepak2837/README.md

 - 👋 Hi, I’m @deepak2837
 -
 - ✨ i have made some projects and deployed on heroku some of them are
-- ✨ (a full fledged blogging website(Medgloss),ecom-backend-api's,online cake-shop and scholarship-website )
+- ✨ (a full fledged blogging website(Medgloss),ecom-backend-api's,online cake-shop ,scholarship-website, a crm application and a portfolio website  )
 - 📫 How to reach me ...peenu000@gmail.com

 <!---